daniloster/pilot-mvc5-angular-lazy-load/README.md

 Before we start properly it (I love code first also), we need to understand some basic topics.
 I'll just give basic concepts about each one.
 But it is important understand it with your heart.
 I used to say that everything becomes easy after total understanding of the engines.

 ### Dependency injection
 Firstly, I'll give you some references about the subject and afterwards I'll give my own idea about it.
-I think that it is pretty similar, but it'll be condensed.
+I think that they are pretty similar, but my one will be more condensed.
 [Roadmap of DI, according to MSDN](http://msdn.microsoft.com/en-us/library/dn223671%28v=pandp.30%29.aspx) [Dependency injection, MSDN](http://msdn.microsoft.com/en-us/library/dn178469(v=pandp.30).aspx) [Dependency injection with Unity](http://msdn.microsoft.com/en-us/library/dn178463(v=pandp.30).aspx)